szabgab/perlmaven.com/sites/en/pages/the-year-19100.md

 and returns either a human readable representation of time, or this other, 9-number representation of the same time.

 This is a general feature of Perl 5.
 A very important feature, and we are going to learn about it a lot more.
-The important thing here is to understand that in many situations Perl is <b>context sensitive</b>.
+The important thing here is to understand that in many situations Perl is **context sensitive**.